MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-This application contains three main sides which are Mourners, Undertakers, and Administrator.
+This application contains three main sides which are Mourners, Undertakers, and Administrators.

 This section will start with the common redirection page and then will go through each side independently.

-The mockup (Figma) can also be access as raw file in the [Design Folder](./design/AfterWords.fig) or via this [Figma link](https://www.figma.com/design/UOJiwDqyhkzR6SYwiGRAzX/AfterWords?node-id=0-1&t=2sYFQj3ckT0fPBRG-1).
+The mockup (Figma) can also be accessed as raw file in the [Design Folder](./design/AfterWords.fig) or via this [Figma link](https://www.figma.com/design/UOJiwDqyhkzR6SYwiGRAzX/AfterWords?node-id=0-1&t=2sYFQj3ckT0fPBRG-1).

 ---